-for Basic Input/Output System.
+The first thing that happens when you turn an Intel PC on is that the BIOS executes.
+BIOS stands for Basic Input/Output System.
 It's a program permenantly stored in the computer on read-only chips.
 It performs some minimal tests, and then looks for a floppy disk in the first disk drive.
 If it finds one, it looks for a "boot sector" on that disk, and starts executing code from it, if any.
-If there The first thing that happens when you turn an Intel PC on is that the BIOS executes.
-BIOS stands is a disk, but no boot sector, the BIOS will print a message like:
+If there is a disk, but no boot sector, the BIOS will print a message like:

-Hon-system disk or disk error
+Non-system disk or disk error